-There are three classifications of reduced chlorine content: Totally Chlorine Free, Processed Chlorine Free, and Elemental Chlorine Free.
+There are three classifications of reduced chlorine content that, from a sustainability perspective, are recommened in this order: (1) Processed Chlorine Free, (2) Totally Chlorine Free, and (3) Elemental Chlorine Free.
+Here's why:

-Paper products that are labeled Processed Chlorine Free are typically made from recycled materials.
-Although they are manufactured without the use of Chlorine or its derivatives, some of the material may contain trace levels of Chlorine.
-Overall, however, this is often the best option for paper products, given the value of using post-consumer, raw materials instead of virgin pulp.
+Products labeled Processed Chlorine Free use the Totally Chlorine Free whitening process on post-consumer recycled paper.
+Although they are manufactured without the use of chlorine or its derivatives, some of the material may contain trace levels of chlorine due to the fact that some of the post-consumer base-material may have been originally processed with chlorine.
+Overall, however, this is the most environmentally friently option for paper products given the importance of using post-consumer recycled raw materials instead of virgin pulp.